top of page

 A few months later, we ended.
 And that chapter closed like a door slammed in the dark.

 Two decades passed.
-I buried it.
-Pretended it didn’t shape me.
-Until one day, someone asked:
+One day, someone asked:

 “Have you ever been involved in an abortion?”